fleps/clothing-store/README.md

 ## Features (as part of the course)
 - Login / Registration using Firebase auth with Google and Email/Password options
 - Using useContext for Authentication, Products list and Minicart show/hide/render.
+- Shop page with functional Add To Cart button + Minicart + Bag icon counter
+- Checkout page with quantity changes + product removal

 ## Extra features added by me
+- Minicart opens when adding an item from Shop page.
+- Minicart closes/dismount when changing "pages" using React *useLocation*
 - Minicart mount/dismount with CSS animation using *onAnimationEnd*